 Downtown Sacramento (555 Capitol Mall.
 6 a.m.-7 p.m.
 Mon.-Fri.
 6 a.m.-5 p.m. weekends.
 WiFi, pastries, breakfast, lunch, vegan and gluten-free options.
 916.890.1555)

 This local chain has a sixth sense on how to get into the hearts and souls of every Sacramentan -- good coffee.
-Chris Ryan and Lucky Rodrigues opened the first Insight coffee house/roastery in December of 2011.
-Their vision began with sustainably sourced coffee and education.
+Chris Ryan was one of the original partners who opened the first Insight coffee house/roastery in December of 2011 and still runs it today.
+The business began with sustainably sourced coffee and education.

 Downtown/Southside Park (1901 Eighth St. 6:30 a.m.-7 p.m.
 Mon.-Fri., 7 a.m. - 7 p.m. weekends.
 WiFi, Apple Pay, pastries, vegan bars.
 916.905.7904)